oisintohak/The-Drum-School---MS1/README.md

 - Only use the background image for the first view of the home page
 - On lessons page, use large horizontal cards with image on left
 - On book now page make address text responsive and move map down in card

+After my end-of-project mentor session I had the following changes to implement:
+- The order in the footer from left to right should be contacts(address, email, tel), logo, social links.
+- The copyright info should be a normal size and placed under the logo in the footer
+- Change form heading to let users know why they are leaving their details
+- On mobile, move social icons down on the contacts page and make the map larger

 ---
 ## Testing: